mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--store-rules`` (Default value = False)

-  * True, if the induced rules should be written to a text file, False otherwise.
+  * True, if the induced rules should be written into a text file, False otherwise.
 Does only have an effect if the parameter --output-dir is specified.

 * ``--print-options`` (Default value = None)